15 SMART Goals Examples for Kids

 1. Increase my Reading Lexile Level

-“I will increase my reading Lexile level from 620 to 820 by the last day of third grade in order to finish the year near the top of my class.
-To accomplish this, I will read for 30 minutes a day during the week and 45 minutes a day on the weekends.”
+“I will increase my reading Lexile level from 620 to 820 by the last day of third grade to finish the year near the top of my class.
+To accomplish this, I will read for 30 minutes daily during the week and 45 minutes daily on the weekends.”

 S: This statement addresses what the child will do to reach the goal, why he wants to do it, and when he will be taking action.